salmonax/npm-modules/docs/isArray.md

 #isArray

 ###Overview
-Checks if value is an array in a collection
+Converts value to an array.

 ###Technical Explanation
 The function isArray takes a value as it's argument and iterates over a collection to check if the collection is an array.